surmwill/recycler_unity/README.md

 ### RecalculateEntrySize
 ```
-public void RecalculateEntrySize(RecyclerScrollRectEntry<TEntryData, TKeyEntryData> entry, FixEntries fixEntries)
+public void RecalculateEntrySize(RecyclerScrollRectEntry<TEntryData, TKeyEntryData> entry, float? newHeight, FixEntries fixEntries)
 ```
-Called when an entry updates its dimensions and needs to alert the recycler of its new size.
-This should never need to be called directly, instead using `RecyclerScrollRectEntry.RecalculateDimensions`.
+Called when an entry needs to update its height in the recycler.
+This should never need to be called directly, instead using `RecyclerScrollRectEntry.RecalculateHeight`.
 Note that this triggers a layout rebuild of the entry, incorporating any changes in its auto-calculated size.

 <ins>Parameters</ins>
 - `entry:` the entry with an updated dimensions
+- `newHeight:` The new height the entry should be set to, null if it should be auto-calculated.
 - `fixEntries:` if we're updating the size of a visible entry, then we'll either be pushing other entries or creating extra space for other entries to occupy.
 This defines how and what entries will get moved.
 If we're not updating an entry in the visible window, this is ignored, and the parameter will be overriden with whatever value only moves other offscreen entries, preserving the view of what's on-screen.

 ### RecalculateEndcapSize